 The movie falters a bit when it starts focusing on psychobabble to help Batman see the light.
 Again, this is nothing inventive or new, but its rather sober and heavy-handed approach make the whole “been there, done that” feel even more obvious.

-As a Lego fan, I find myself wishing that I can get my hands on some of the set pieces.
-In fact, while I have a pleasant time watching this movie, I think I’d have a better time putting together the pieces of the new Lego sets.
+I find myself wishing that I can get my hands on some of the set pieces.
+In fact, while I have a pleasant time watching this movie, I think I’d have a better time putting together the pieces of the new LEGO sets.
 The Batcave itself is pure Lego pornography, I tell you!
 As for the movie, save it for a time when you are in the mood for some light afternoon watch kind of thing.